 - Best for gut health: That's All Protein (Barebells uses maltitol → bloating)

-- Best for avoiding seed oils: That's All Protein (Barebells uses palm & vegetable oils)
+- Best for avoiding seed oils: That's All Protein (Barebells uses sunflower oil)

 - Best for taste (subjective): Tie — both have strong fans